 • take measures to prevent accidents

-A safety advisor must have a safety advisor certificate (in Dutch) that is issued by the CCV department at the Central Office for Motor Vehicle Driver Testing (Centraal Bureau Rijvaardigheidsbewijzen, CBR).
-Contact CBR for the minimum requirements.
-It is valid for 5 years.
-You need to take an extension exam (in Dutch) at least 1 year before it expires.
+A safety advisor must have a safety advisor certificate (in Dutch) that is issued by the CCV department at the CBR.
+Sometimes an exemption for the safety advisor applies (in Dutch).

 Inspections of vehicles carrying dangerous goods